You are considered a transfer applicant if you have graduated from high school* (or the equivalent) and have done any of the following:

 If you have questions about fulfilling any of these requirements contact Assistant Dean of Admission Huy Trinh.

 |When to File FAFSA||March 1|

 |When to File Student and Parent Federal Tax Forms, W-2s, and Verification Worksheet with IDOC**||March 1|

-**Reed College expects you and your parents to assume the primary responsibility for your educational expenses; therefore, unless you are 25 years old, a ward of the court, or both of your parents are deceased, you will be required to complete the parental income and asset portions of the CSS PROFILE to be considered for institutional financial aid.
+**Reed College expects you and your parents to assume the primary responsibility for your educational expenses; therefore, unless you are 25 years old or older, a ward of the court, or both of your parents are deceased, you will be required to complete the parental income and asset portions of the CSS PROFILE to be considered for institutional financial aid.

 Reed College Curriculum and Graduation Requirements

 Fifteen of the 30 units required to graduate must be completed at Reed;